I. General Remarks

 Constitutional complaints against court and administrative decisions must be lodged within one month in order to be admissible (§ 93(1) first sentence BVerfGG).
 The complete reasoning of the complaint must also be submitted within this period (§ 93(1) first sentence BVerfGG).
-If information that must be provided according to the minimum requirements for substantiating the constitutional complaint (see II. above) is submitted after the expiration of the time limit, the constitutional complaint is inadmissible.
+If information that must be provided according to the minimum requirements for substantiating the constitutional complaint (see II. above) is submitted after the expiration of the time limit, the constitutional complaint remains inadmissible.
 The Court cannot extend the time limit.

 2. Exhaustion of Legal Remedies